philipstarkey/autoscrub/docs/install.rst

 Development Version
 -------------------

 If you wish to use the latest development version, you can obtain the source code from our `mercurial repository`_.
-Once you have cloned our repository, you should run :code:`python setup.py install` in order to build and install the autoscriub package.
+Once you have cloned our repository, you should run :code:`python setup.py install` in order to build and install the autoscrub package.

 .. _`mercurial repository`: https://bitbucket.org/philipstarkey/autoscrub